jezmunh/NotesApp-Web/README.md

 # Notes App Web
 The pet-project with which you can write and manage your notes.
-For client-side I used Vue 3 + TailwindCSS.
+For client-side I used Vue 3 + TailwindCSS + Axios.
 ## Features
 * Seeying the whole list of the notes
 * New note addition